Marker Logo

 this page online

-(about 400 feet away, measured in a direct line); Eagle Emporium Building (about 400 feet away); Commercial Street (about 500 feet away).
+The Old Clock (about 400 feet away, measured in a direct line); Eagle Emporium Building (about 400 feet away); Commercial Street (about 500 feet away).
 Touch for a list and map of all markers in Salt Lake City.

 More about this marker.
 Marker is embedded in the south wall of the building which used to house the offices of The Salt Lake Tribune and can be viewed from the alley.
-It was originally placed near the entrance to the building but was placed in storage when the building's façade was remodeled in the early 2010s.
+It was originally placed near the entrance to the building but was placed in storage when the building's faηade was remodeled in the early 2010s.
 After years in storge, it was placed on the exterior of the building again and dedicated in June 2022.

 Salt Lake Tribune Marker Seen in the Center image.
 Click for full size.

-Photographed By Jacob Oscarson
+Photographed by Jacob Oscarson

 2. Salt Lake Tribune Marker Seen in the Center